Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 Long, a Democrat, says residents looked forward to Trump's promises of repairing the course and generating revenue and attention for the city.

-Despite that good will, the relationship got off to a rough start.
+Despite that goodwill, the relationship got off to a rough start.

 In fact, the story of the Trump National Golf Club, Los Angeles, is part of a pattern in how Trump did business in these small towns and cities.
-In many ways, it also mirrors how Trump now approaches the presidency.
+In many ways, it mirrors how Trump now approaches the presidency.

 The way he did business in Rancho Palos Verdes was to fight.
 He sued the local public school district and the city government and publicly insulted an opposing lawyer, who now happens to be on the 9th Circuit Court of Appeals, which has been crucial to legal battles over Trump's policies as president.